 And do keep in mind that for all the talk in the proposal about a care home, the proposal also includes building both “open market” and “affordable” homes on Caversham Park.
 There are no details about what these two aspects of the proposals will entail in reality, nor what the developers will decide is “affordable”.
 Somehow, I doubt they will be affordable by someone on minimum wage and a zero hours contract.

-As you’ll see from the pdfs, you are invited by the developer to visit Caversham Park on the 21st October between 2pm and 9pm to view the proposals.
-There is parking on the site.
-They ask you to register your interest beforehand, by email.
-I’ve included the link below as well.
+As you’ll see from the pdfs below, you were invited by the developer to visit Caversham Park on the 21st October to view the proposals.